Blue-green algae in lakes and ponds can poison your dog

 In a Facebook post, Stanton said he collapsed after getting out of the water and died at the veterinarian’s office.
 “It only took one hour from the time we left the water for Oliver to breathe his last breath,” she wrote.

 The next day, the city of Austin advised pet owners to keep their animals out of the lake because of the potential presence of harmful algae.
-On Friday, it said the advisory remained in effect after tests confirmed a neurotoxin from algae had been found in one area called Red Bud Isle.
+The following Friday, it said the advisory remained in effect after tests confirmed a neurotoxin from algae had been found in one area called Red Bud Isle.

-Morgan and Patrick Fleming of Marietta, Georgia, took their border collie, Arya, to Lake Allatoona, about 35 minutes north of Atlanta, on Saturday, a local television station reported Monday.
+Morgan and Patrick Fleming of Marietta, Georgia, took their border collie, Arya, to Lake Allatoona, about 35 minutes north of Atlanta, last Saturday, a local television station reported Monday.
 The animal became ill and died from what a veterinarian said was “most likely” an algal toxin, it reported.

 “It happens every single year in the U.S. and around the world,” Val Beasley, a professor of veterinary, wildlife and ecological toxicology sciences at Pennsylvania State University, said Monday.